vinit714/Optimizing-Real-Time-Path-Planning-for-NPC-Navigation-Leveraging-CentA--Algorithm/README.md

 This algorithm is similar to the A* algorithm in finding the F-Cost value of each node.
 But the performance differentiates when either the Start or Target object falls under different nodes at a time as in Figure.
 This helps with the object that has greater areas and acts as an early behavior trigger in the pathfinding.

 ## Proposed Modules and their Algorithm Description
-The proposed algorithm of the project can be found [here](https://github.com/vinit714/Optimizing-Real-Time-Path-Planning-for-NPC-Navigation-Leveraging-CentA--Algorithm/blob/main/Algorithm.txt)
+The proposed algorithm of the project can be found [here.](https://github.com/vinit714/Optimizing-Real-Time-Path-Planning-for-NPC-Navigation-Leveraging-CentA--Algorithm/blob/main/Algorithm.txt)

+# Results and Conclusions